Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Both of the coffee brewing devices are useful in their own way and choosing which is the best can be pinpointed by the type of person you are, your lifestyle and how you like your coffee to taste.
+However, choosing which method to make coffee at home really depends on the type of person you are, your lifestyle, and how you like your coffee to taste.

 Let’s take a closer look.

 Ah, flavor – the most important factor when it comes to brewing up a delicious cup!
 How does the French press and drip coffee maker compare when it comes to taste?

 Fuller-Bodied Flavor from French Press